The Big Sleep Out

 - Lights out from 10pm – no noise, just you and the attempt to get some sleep.

-- Enjoy a breakfast roll before heading home to wash, sleep and get warm – which isn’t an option for the thousands who have to sleep rough every night.
+- Enjoy some breakfast with us before heading home to wash, sleep and get warm – which isn’t an option for the thousands who have to sleep rough every night

 The Big Sleep Out is not intended to be an experience of rough sleeping, or being homeless.
 For Trinity, this is an interesting way to raise money, and raise awareness of our work.